Tactical Treasury: Fraud prevention is a never-ending task

-Businesses, consumers and entire industries often react to unpredictable events by finding new ways of working, spending, and – especially for fraudsters – earning.
+Industries, individual companies and consumers often react to unpredictable events by finding new ways of working, spending, and – especially for fraudsters – earning.
 At the same time, the substantial increase in ACH payments volume recently indicates that a proactive approach to uncertainty -- optimizing treasury with paperless payments, for example – might not only minimize business disruption, but significantly reduce the risk of fraud and potentially high costs of returns and exceptions.

 For most companies, however, preparation is a matter of internal decision-making and strategy.
 But all business is also subject to external economic factors.
 While regulation, market factors, and compliance requirements may at first appear more operational than strategic, the potential costs saved through risk mitigation and fraud protection imply that compliance, especially among rapid global change, now contributes more to business strategy than ever before.

 Considering the increasing rate of change in both how business is done internally and impacted by the external world, modern strategy will not only account for internal decisions, e.g., moving away from paper payments, but also realize regulatory compliance as a contributor to strategic success.
+That is to say: preventing fraud and mitigating risk to assets and reputation are no longer matters of “checking the box;” rather, comprehensive protection is a matter of many best practices.
 But what kind of evidence might support this unconventional conversation?